marklauter/pool/README.md

 ```

 ## The Lease / Release Pattern
-Pooled items are placed on a queue.
+When the pool is instantiated, it creates a minimum number of poolable items and places them in the available items queue.

 When a lease is requested, the pool attempts to dequeue an item.
 If an item is returned from the queue, the item is returned on a task.
-However, if the item queue is empty, the pool attempts to create a new item to fullfill the lease request.
+However, if the item queue is empty, the pool attempts to create a new item to fulfill the lease request.
-If the pool has reached its allocation limit, the pool enqueues a new lease request object, and
+If the pool has reached its allocation limit, it enqueues a new lease request object into the lease request queue.
-returns the least request's `TaskCompletionSource.Task` to the caller.
+Then it returns the least request's `TaskCompletionSource.Task` to the caller.

 The caller will block on await until timing out, or until an item is released back to the pool.
 First, the release operation attempts to dequeue an active lease request.
 If a lease request is returned, the least request's task is completed with the item being released by the caller.
-But if the lease request queue is empty, the item will be placed back onto item queue.
+But if the lease request queue is empty, the item will be placed in the available item queue.

 ## Pool
 `IPool<TPoolItem>` is implmented _internally_ by `Pool<TPoolItem>`.

 You can access `IPool<TPoolItem>` by registering it with the service collection by calling
-one of the `IServiceCollection` extensiosns from the `Pool.DependencyInjection` namespace.
+one of the `IServiceCollection` extensions from the `Pool.DependencyInjection` namespace.
 See [Dependency Injection](##dependency-injection) for more information.

 `IPool<TPoolItem>` provides three methods with convenient overloads: